Hilarious video of our 2014 road trip to 22 states and 15 national parks...

 - You can make new friends everywhere you go.

 Campers are a friendly bunch of people, generally speaking.
 You can make some really great friends in every park or campground you stay at.
 We met some folks in a Tennessee campground and actually parked next to them again a year later in Texas.
-And it is easy to keep in touch if you have an RV Number.

 - Less is more.